Sexual offences and penalties

 The last time was in August 2017, where the accused sucked the complainant’s vagina at his house in his bedroom.
 He would have called her over and she went.

 When the incidents would happen, no one would be at his home.
 At the time, he had a wife and children.
-The matter later came to light and the accused was arrested and charged with rape.
+The matter later became known and the accused was arrested and charged with rape.

-Apr 04, 2021Kaieteur News – Samuel Colin Ming, who is the brother of well-known businessman, Stanley Ming, died on Friday following a road accident with an ambulance on Thursday.
-Colin, a former Golf...
+Apr 11, 2021Kaieteur News – Wecare Community Services and Promotions in association with the Zeeburg Sports club have teamed up to host the inaugural Shiv Gajraj Computers and S & K Construction West...

-Kaieteur News – Here are the words of a prominent Guyanese, Vincent Alexander, who I believe has a voice that many... more
+Kaieteur News – As I was about to drive off, Mrs. Dawn Holder-Cush (DHC) said to me, “Freddie, you are the most forgiving... more

-Kaieteur News – Two articles recently caught my attention that are worthy of public comment.
-The first related to parking... more
+Kaieteur News – A good example of how to structure a Budget was provided earlier this year by the Chancellor of the... more

-By Sir Ronald Sanders Kaieteur News – The response by policy makers of the International Financial Institutions (IFIs)... more
+By Sir Ronald Sanders Kaieteur News – Officials of the Organisation for Economic Co-operation and Development (OECD)... more

 Freedom of speech is our core value at Kaieteur News.
 If the letter/e-mail you sent was not published, and you believe that its contents were not libellous, let us know, please contact us by phone or email.